Where To Go

 Rent a backpack exploration kit from the visitor center and hike the 5.9 miles of turf trails south of the visitor center, where you can use your kit and explore the natural area.
 Some kits include binoculars, fun family activities, identification books and insect nets.
 The two turf trails follow the river downstream and offer gorgeous views of islands and back channels.
 Look for herons, eagles and other birds on your hike!
-Remember to pack snacks and stop at a rest area on your hike, where you can have lunch with a view.
 After you return your kit, visit the aquarium and see live animals up close!

 Crow-Hassan Park Reserve, Rogers

 Needing some solitude in the prairie?
 Spend the entire day hiking the 18 miles of turf trails through the park.
-Pack a lunch and find a peaceful spot along the trail to sit and bask in the quiet serenity and take in colorful fall views.
+Pack a lunch and find a peaceful spot along the trail to sit and bask in the quiet serenity.

-Bring your binoculars and watch for wildlife.
-Look for bumble bees buzzing over wildflowers and snakes slithering through the tall grasses.
-Watch for foxes on the trail and hawks soaring the blue skies overhead.
-Tip: Pack a journal and record your adventure in the prairie to remember and share it always.
+Bring your binoculars and watch for wildlife and watch for foxes on the trail and hawks soaring the blue skies overhead.
+Tip: Pack a journal and record your adventure in the prairie.

 Elm Creek Park Reserve, Maple Grove